alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 <p align="center">❁ ❁ ❁</p>

 The `OleSavePictureFile` function expects the graphics image as an `IPicture` C++ object.
 That may be surprising, but the OLE library that this function belongs to was built on top of the COM library, which was designed primarily for C++ use.
-As you’ll (hopefully) see in  later tutorial parts the GDI+ and DirectX libraries are also provided in a C++-friendly way; they’re parts of the Windows API that are mainly designed for C++ rather than C.
+As you’ll (hopefully) see in  later tutorial parts the GDI+ and DirectX libraries are also provided in a C++-friendly way; these are all parts of the Windows API that are mainly designed for C++ rather than C.

 An `IPicture` object, in turn, is created from a **bitmap**, essentially an array of pixel values plus some meta-information such as the image size.